 Legislative history: Local Law 106 of 2019

+Remove Section 28-104.8.4 in its entirety as displayed below, there will be no accompanying legislative history for Section 28-104.8.4 from this moment forward.

 §28-104.8.4 Tenant Protection Plan.
 Construction documents for alterations of buildings in which any dwelling unit will be occupied during construction shall include a tenant protection plan.
 Such plan shall contain a statement that the building contains dwelling units that will be occupied during construction and shall indicate in sufficient detail the specific units that are or may be occupied during construction, the means and methods to be employed to safeguard the safety and health of the occupants throughout the construction, including, where applicable, details such as temporary fire-rated assemblies, opening protectives, or dust containment procedures.
 Such means and methods shall be described with particularity and in no case shall terms such as "code complaint," "approved," "legal," "protected in accordance with law" or similar terms be used as substitute for such description.
 The elements of the tenant protection plan may vary depending on the nature and scope of the work but at a minimum shall make detailed and specific provisions for:

 1. Egress.
 At all times in the course of construction provision shall be made for adequate egress as required by this code and the tenant protection plan shall identify the egress that will be provided.
 Required egress shall not be obstructed at any time except where approved by the commissioner.